Texas Builds Migrant Tent City After Donald Trump Compared Border Influx To ‘Disneyland’

 Finding adequate space to house the increasing number of people arriving at the southern border has become one of the biggest challenges for both non-governmental organizations and immigration officials, who have struggled to hold large numbers of migrants at the usual Customs and Border Protection (CBP) facilities right after their undocumented crossing into the country.

 Last year, the Trump administration caused major controversy when it decided to separate thousands of migrant families as they crossed into the U.S. unlawfully under a “zero tolerance policy” that saw many parents and children become separated for months at a time.
-After both a national and global uproar, the U.S. President decided to revert his decision.
+After both a national and global uproar, the president decided to revert his decision.

-Last week, CBP announced they would be opening up additional shelters to accommodate the growing number of arrivals at the Mexico border as they continue to process migrants, as reported by The Guardian.
+Last week, CBP announced that it would be opening up additional shelters to accommodate the growing number of arrivals at the Mexico border as they continue to process migrants, as reported by The Guardian.

 “The humanitarian and border security crisis on our south-west border has stretched our resources and processing facilities to the breaking point.
-These temporary facilities will support our efforts to process, care for and transfer the unprecedented number of families and unaccompanied children crossing the border each day,” said the senior official undertaking the duties of commissioner, John Sanders.
+These temporary facilities will support our efforts to process, care for and transfer the unprecedented number of families and unaccompanied children crossing the border each day,” said John Sanders, the senior official acting as CBP commissioner.